swapnilbawane/react-placesv1/README.md

 This project demonstrates the use of ReactJS.

-Book recommendations app displays topics of books and clicking the topics shows books based on the topic.
+Places to visit in Mumbai app displays places and clicking the places shows areas based on the chosen place.

 [Codesandbox Link](https://codesandbox.io/s/visitmumbai-app-final-233r2y)